 Defensive Driving with No Final Exam

 As I mentioned earlier, the state also allows defensive driving providers to evaluate student mastery through the use of unit quizzes.
 Choosing a course that uses this evaluation method is a two-edged sword.
 On the one hand, you will be answering more questions overall.
 On the other, you will be providing your answers more frequently while the information is still fresh on your mind.
 This should offer some peace of mind, especially if you plan to complete your course over several days.

 So, Which Should You Choose?

 It is important to remember that taking a defensive driving course is not like taking a course in advanced mathematics or an obscure foreign language.
-It is a review of information of which you are already familiar.
-After all, your ticket was not the result of your being ignorant of the law you broke, you just got careless and a cop happened to be watching.
+It is a review of information with which you are already familiar.
+After all, your ticket was not the result of your being ignorant of the law you broke, you just got careless, and a cop happened to be watching.
 Whatever testing format is employed by the course you choose, you’ll probably be just fine.

 The decision to select a course with or without a final exam comes down to how you plan to take the course and the type of person you are.
 If you are taking the course in person, the decision has been made for you—you’ll be taking a final.
 But, since you will have just spent approximately five and a half hours immersed in the glory of defensive driving, that final will be a snap.

 If you are taking a course online, how are you planning on completing it?
 One of the biggest advantages of an online course is the ability to complete it at your leisure.
 As the brain can only absorb as much as the backside can endure, being able to “go out and play” from time to time may make you a candidate for unit quizzes.
 Most courts provide a 90-day window in which to complete a driver safety course.
 Even if you’re not like me (by which I mean a big-time procrastinator), life happens.
 It could be a long time between the first lesson and the final exam.